lexise26/ECE2112-EDA2023/README.md

 - **Insights & Recommendations**: Offer insights into what makes tracks popular, including patterns in artist frequency and platform preferences.

 ## Guide Questions
-Before anything else, importing the needed library is the first thing we need to do for the code to run smoothly.
+- Before anything else, importing the needed library is the first thing we need to do for the code to run smoothly.

       # Importing the Pandas for data manipulation
       import pandas as pd

       # Importing the Matplotlib and Seaborn for visualization
       import matplotlib.pyplot as plt
       import seaborn as sns
 To start, we import essential libraries: Pandas for data manipulation, allowing easy handling of datasets, and Matplotlib with Seaborn for creating clear and visually appealing charts.
 These ensure smooth data processing and insightful visualizations.
+Together, these libraries make it possible to explore data thoroughly and present insights effectively.

-Next is loading the data from the csv file from Kaggle.
+- Next is loading the data from the csv file from Kaggle.

       # Load the data from the CSV file and print the results
       spotify_data = pd.read_csv('spotify-2023.csv', encoding='ISO-8859-1')
       spotify_data

 ![image](https://github.com/user-attachments/assets/7ed14d3e-6d73-40c2-b184-a53b390a81a9)
+The next step involves loading the dataset from a CSV file obtained from Kaggle.
+Using pd.read_csv('spotify-2023.csv', encoding='ISO-8859-1'), the data is read into a Pandas DataFrame, allowing for easy organization and manipulation in a table-like structure.
+The specified encoding, ISO-8859-1, ensures special characters are correctly interpreted, which is sometimes necessary for datasets with non-standard characters.
+Displaying spotify_data confirms successful loading and provides a quick preview of the data’s structure, making it ready for further analysis and visualization.

 ### Overview of Dataset
 - How many rows and columns does the dataset contain?